gavrie/pycourse/README.md

 pypm install pytest
 </pre>

-* Test if it works by running IPython from the menu.
+* Test if it works by running IPython from the Windows menu or from the PyPM command prompt.

 Editors / IDEs
 --------------

 * Most standard programmer's editors support Python out of the box: Vim, Emacs, Sublime etc.
 * Eclipse supports Python with the [PyDev](http://pydev.org/) plugin.
-* You can also use the pre-packaged [Aptana Studio](http://www.aptana.com/) environment if you don't have Eclipse installed yet.
+You can also use the pre-packaged [Aptana Studio](http://www.aptana.com/) environment if you don't have Eclipse installed yet.

 Resources
 ---------